Search This Blog

 What is the History behind the Kedarnath Shrine?

-In epic Maharashtra, after Pandavas defeated the Dhartarashtras, they sought forgiveness for killing their own family members, as their enemies also happened to be their cousins.
+In epic Maharashtra, after the Pandavas defeated the Kauravas, they sought forgiveness for killing their own family members, as their enemies also happened to be their cousins.
 Lord Shiva refused them, Pandavas continued their quest for absolution from lord Shiva.
-Later Lord Shiva dove into the ground in the form of a bull to elude them.
+Later, Lord Shiva dove into the ground in the form of a bull to elude them.
 He left his hump behind at Kedarnath below Mandakini River, where a magnificent stone temple was built in the 8th century by Guru Shankara.
 Another portion of lord Shiva's bull form is worshiped at other Kedar Shrines.

 How to reach Kedarnath Temple?